datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 It can be tedious to run each script one after another.
 Your first instinct may be to combine the scripts into a monolithic file.
+Instead, you could write a script to run all of the other scripts in the project.
+A clever way to do this is to use the import statement.
+You can import one script per line or include all of the scripts one line separated by commas.

 ---